-Early Wednesday at 02:00 GMT market sees the monetary policy decision by the Reserve Bank of New Zealand (RBNZ).
-New Zealand’s central bank is at the crucial point where it needs to strike a balance between economic optimism at home and the reflation fears.
+Early Wednesday at 01:00 GMT market sees the key monetary policy decision by the Reserve Bank of New Zealand (RBNZ) amid hopes of another hawkish play by the New Zealand central bank.

 Ahead of the event, Australia and New Zealand Banking Group (ANZ) said,

 A 50bp hike to 2% is widely expected, as the RBNZ seeks to get the OCR back to a more neutral level as soon as they can (their estimate at the February MPS was that neutral is around about 2%).
 Interest rate decisions will likely become more difficult over the second half of the year, especially as evidence of cooling demand starts to mount.
 As such, we anticipate they will return to more normal 25bp hikes as they assess how previous interest rate hikes are transmitting through the economy.

 On the same line, analysts at Westpac said,